 How Do You Prevent Packages From Breaking While Using Full-upgrade?

 When you run the full-upgrade command, it may break some installed packages.
-In that case, read carefully all the packages before permitting by writing ‘y’ to the prompt.
+In that case, read carefully all the package information before permitting by writing ‘y’ to the prompt.
 First of all, carefully check what packages you are removing to upgrade to the recent version.
 After checking, press ENTER to proceed.
+Moreover, to prevent any particular package from upgrading, you can use

 There are some differences between apt upgrade and apt full-upgrade.
 Let’s know the dissimilarities of these commands: